johnandersen777/johnandersen777.github.io/content/about.md

 ## What do people say about John

+- "People don't understand what you say"

+  - Just listen to Jesus, that's all I'm trying to say.
+He has the way with words.

 - "I thought I was as scattered as they come, until I met [John]"

   - Aspire to tie stories and code together as well as Tom Clancy does.
 RIP.